Making Words Come Alive

 See Illinois (unpublished)

 A brief summary of the history of theater in Chicago, originally written for a guide to history and culture to be titled See Illinois.
 (See Publications for more about that project.)
-Informative rather than analytical, some readers might find it interesting.
+Informative rather than analytical, and I left much out, but some readers might find it interesting.

 There are two kinds of theater in Chicago—theater in Chicago and Chicago theater.
-Theater in Chicago is much the older of the two, dating to the 1840s.
-It offered the same fare served in cities across the country by traveling troupes consisting of a headliner—legendary names such as Booth and Keane—whose supporting cast was made up in part of local amateurs.
-As the city grew, it was able to support its own resident companies.
+Theater in Chicago is much the older of the two genres, dating to the 1840s.
+It offered the same fare served in cities across the country by traveling troupes consisting of a headliner—legendary names such as Booth and Keane—whose supporting cast was made up in part by local amateurs.

 Between 1871 and 1894 dozens more theaters rose in Chicago.
 Most of them sheltered touring companies doing one-night stands, and stars of national repute, offering burlesque and minstrel shows.
 Occasionally the boards would creak under the weight of Shakespeare in varying degrees of inauthenticity or lectures by such platform artistes as Robert Ingersoll “the Great Church Disturber,” who spoke to a packed McVicker’s (“Fear is the dungeon of the mind . . . ”) in 1880.

 By then Chicago was an important theater town.
 Its population alone made it a rival to New York City in the number of productions and the size of its audiences.
-Just as important, Chicago—because it was then conveniently located for traveling artists—was a national center of agents, bookers, producers, and traveling performers.
+Just as important, Chicago—because it was then conveniently located for artists traveling by rail—was a national center of agents, bookers, producers, and traveling performers.

 A J. Liebling in the late 1940s found that, as a theatrical center, Chicago “is outclassed by Oslo, which has a population of four hundred thousand.”
 He explained: